AI Agent Index

 Pros

-• Significantly lower entry price than Sprout Social — Hootsuite Standard at $99/user/month vs Sprout Social Standard at $199/user/month makes Hootsuite the default choice for SMB and mid-market social teams that need unified scheduling and analytics
+• Lower entry price than Sprout Social: Hootsuite Standard at $99 per user per month versus Sprout Social Standard at $199 per user per month makes Hootsuite the default choice for SMB and mid-market social teams needing unified scheduling, OwlyGPT AI content generation, and analytics.

-• OwlyWriter AI content generation included on every paid tier — AI-powered caption and content generation comes with the base subscription rather than as a paid add-on, making AI-assisted social work accessible without procurement uplift
+• OwlyGPT AI content generation is included on every paid tier.
+AI-powered caption generation, hashtag suggestions, best-time-to-post recommendations, and content ideas come with the base subscription rather than as a paid add-on.

 Limitations

-• Social listening and analytics depth lags Sprout Social — Hootsuite Standard limits search to 7 days and competitor benchmarking to 5 brands, while Sprout's deeper listening capabilities are stronger for enterprise customer-care use cases
+• Social listening and analytics depth lags Sprout Social.
+Standard plan limits brand and competitor search to 7 days.
+Sprout Social's social listening capabilities are stronger for enterprise customer-care use cases requiring granular sentiment analysis and longer historical data windows.

 Lately